sustc-xylab/ARGpore2/README.md

 plasmid-like nanopore reads are identified by firstly using plasflow to identify plasmids (probability threshold of 0.95), then plasflow-plasmids are further filtered by last against PLSDB (only hit showing alignment with > 80% similarity over 70% of its lenth to a known plasmid in PLSDB is considered as valid hit). **NOTICE**: This method cannot fully distinguish plasmids from chromosome, as a result, it only report plasmid-like nanopore reads in **input_plasmid.like.tab**.
 If such a plasmid-like nanopre read also showed circular nature as indicated in **Input_circular.tab**, it is more likely to be a real plasmid.

-Taxonomy annotation of nanopore reads were derived by combining results of taxator-tk, KRAKEN and MetaPhlan2 markergene database.
-If case of inconsistent annotations among these tools, to maximize classification ratio, ARGpore2 combines results with priority as kraken > taxator-tk > markergene.
+Taxonomy annotation of nanopore reads were derived by combining results of KRAKEN and MetaPhlan2 markergene database.
+If case of inconsistent annotations among these tools, to maximize classification ratio, ARGpore2 combines results with priority as kraken > markergene.

 ## *Citation:*